 Microsoft Content Management Server simplifies the process of creating, deploying, and maintaining content-rich Web pages.
-Content Management Server provides the ability to tailor Web pages to the needs of different browsing devices and effectively target and personalize the experience of individual site users.
+Content Management Server provides the capability to tailor Web pages to the needs of different browsing devices and effectively target and personalize the experience of individual site users.
 Content Management Server supports industry-standard load balancing and failover technologies, serves content in XML, and enables XML Web services customization and standards-based interoperability.

 MOM was created to help prevent potential IT problems and support issues that do arise.
 MOM is designed to help staff stay aware of the status of IT health, improve response times to any issues, and effectively share information about key issues.

-For more information on MOM, refer to:
+For more information on Microsoft Operations Manager, refer to: